-3.00 hours lecture weekly, May be taken 2 times for credit Recommended Preparation: ESL 061.
+Units: 3.00 3.00 hours lecture weekly Recommended Preparation: ESL-061

 For intermediate students and focuses on listening comprehension and oral communication in a college environment and common social situations.
-It stresses extended listening, notetaking, speaking, and pronunciation skills and begins to prepare students for contentbased courses.
+It stresses extended listening, notetaking, speaking, and pronunciation skills and begins to prepare students for content-based courses.
 Offered on a credit/no-credit basis and not degree applicable.